smartdevicelink/sdl_evolution/proposals/nnnn-use-android-annotations-library.md

 ## Potential downsides

-This proposal will add one more dependency to the the SDL Android library.
+This proposal will add one more dependency to the SDL Android library.
 However, because the dependency is a library created by Google, it is unlikely to have support removed in the near future, and the author believes the benefit outweighs that risk.

 ## Impact on existing code
 Changes to SDL Android: